 4. Matt Pollock (1874-1950)

 Matt Pollock, the oldest son, married Mary Ann Harris on 6th March 1901 at the Presbyterian manse, Echuca.
 At that time Matt was living at Taripta (as were his parents) and Mary Ann at Kyabram.
-Mary Ann’s parents were Stephen Harris, a farmer and Emma Crossman, both originally from Huish Episcopi in Somerset, England.
+Mary Ann was one of 13 children born to Stephen Harris, a farmer and Emma Crossman, both originally from Huish Episcopi in Somerset, England.

 For three years Matt and Mary Ann farmed at Taripta and their first three children were born at Kyabram.
 Between 1904 and 1906 they moved to Balldale where they farmed at “Cloverdale”, a 666 acre property, for 21 years and where their other eight children were born.
 In 1927 they moved to “Dewdrop”, a farm of 1142 acres which was located 11 miles from Yerong Creek on the Urangeline Road (now renamed Osborne Road).
 Mary Ann died at Yerong Creek at 63 on 7 February 1939.
 Matt died at Yerong Creek on 13 September 1950 aged 76.
 In recollections Mary was described as “inclined to be robust, with a round happy face.
 She was a jolly person, but Matt was rather grave”.